Rethinking Church Part 5: Church Business

 My intention is not to blame, shame, or discourage.
 I know many churches are struggling, pastors and church staff are tired, and some might be wondering if what they’re doing even matters.
 But perhaps that is all the more reason why we need this conversation.
 I have spoken with dozens of ministry leaders who sense something is wrong but don’t know what to do about it.
 They wish for a better way to be and do church but feel captive to the system.

-I know how difficult it is to resist getting swept away in the current of the Christian industrial complex of churches, denominations, seminaries, publishers, conferences, music, para-church ministries, celebrity pastors, leadership gurus, consulting services, etc. It’s the water we swim in.
+I know how difficult it is to resist getting swept away by the current of the Christian industrial complex of churches, denominations, seminaries, publishers, conferences, music, para-church ministries, celebrity pastors, leadership gurus, consulting services, etc. It’s the water we swim in.

-However, what would it look like if our Christianity was shaped more by capitalism than by Christ?
+What would it look like if our Christianity was shaped more by capitalism than by Christ?

 • We would be preoccupied with branding, marketing, and production